 Capital Gains Tax Calculator

-Estimate the federal tax on your stock sales.
-Enter your purchase price, sale price, holding period, filing status, and taxable income to see your estimated tax, effective rate, and net proceeds.
-Supports both short-term and long-term capital gains for all filing statuses.
+How much of a stock sale goes to federal tax?
+Enter your purchase price, sale price, holding period, filing status, and taxable income for an estimate of the tax owed, the effective rate, and what is left over.
+Covers short-term and long-term gains for every filing status.

 Educational purposes only.